sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1200 - method.md

 }
 ```

-Types Filter example
+Type Filters example
 ----

-The following example shows using the Types Filter parameter to extract delivery notes from a box.
+The following example shows using the Type Filters parameter to extract delivery notes from a box.

 **Config**